 Reforms, in which international partners had placed their hopes (in particular, in the justice system), transpired to be merely an imitation of activity and did not change the rules of the game in the state.

 In order to stabilise the economic situation in the country, the Moldovan authorities need assistance from the EU.
-In this report, the Open Dialog Foundation cites facts which confirm Moldova’s failure to fulfill its commitments, assumed in connection with the EU’s decision to provide macro-financial assistance and conclude the Association Agreement with the EU.
+In this report, the Open Dialogue Foundation cites facts which confirm Moldova’s failure to fulfill its commitments, assumed in connection with the EU’s decision to provide macro-financial assistance and conclude the Association Agreement with the EU.
 The report considers the following problems: changing of the electoral system; politically motivated criminal prosecutions; torture in the detention facilities; cases of exerting pressure on journalists and representatives of the civil society; the use of the controlled mass media to ‘settle the score’ with government critics.

 2. The Democratic Party’s attempt to maintain power by changing the election system